verrazzano/console/README.md

 ### Get Verrazzano user credentials

 Verrazzano installations have a default user `verrazzano` configured in the Verrazzano Keycloak server which can be used for authentication for accessing the Console.
-To get the password for the `verrazzano` user from the management cluster, execute:
+To get the password for the `verrazzano` user from the management cluster, run:

 ```bash
    kubectl get secret --namespace verrazzano-system verrazzano -o jsonpath={.data.password} | base64 --decode; echo
 ```

 The Verrazzano Console accesses the Verrazzano API using [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token)-based authentication enabled by the [Keycloak Authorization Services](https://www.keycloak.org/docs/4.8/authorization_services/).
 The Console application requests this token from the Keycloak API Server.
 To access the Keycloak API, the user accessing the Console application must be logged in to Keycloak and have a valid session.
-When an existing Keycloak user session is expired or on the expiration of the [refresh token](https://auth0.com/blog/refresh-tokens-what-are-they-and-when-to-use-them/), the browser is redirected to the Keycloak login page, where you can authenticate again using the credentials for user `verrazzano`.
+When an existing Keycloak user session is expired or upon the expiration of the [refresh token](https://auth0.com/blog/refresh-tokens-what-are-they-and-when-to-use-them/), the browser is redirected to the Keycloak login page, where you can authenticate again using the credentials for user `verrazzano`.

 ### Set up environment variables